ECCTA: Reforms to Companies House

 • analyse information for the purposes of crime prevention or detection where the Registrar considers it appropriate

-The ECCTA provides for a far more robust approach from Companies House regarding filings, diverging from its previously passive stance of generally uploading whatever information is provided.
+The ECCTA provides for a far more robust approach from Companies House regarding filings, diverging from its previously passive stance of generally uploading most information provided.
 The powers to investigate and require resolution of inconsistencies in the register may particularly present issues where new filings are inconsistent with historically erroneous ones.
-Dealings with Companies House are also going to be more expensive with the fees for filings and other engagements with Companies House (including in relation to the Register of Overseas Entities) will increase from 1 May 2024 – see here for the list of increased fees.

 When do they take effect?